Puff pastry shells filled with chicken and mushrooms in a creamy white wine sauce remind me of Irish Christmas parties.

 They can be baked the day before a special occasion and stored for up to 24 hours in an airtight container.

 Just before the party, the tops can be removed with a knife, the center filled with pre-made savory filling, then topped with the pastry lid as decoration.
 The vol-au-vents can be reheated in a 400 degree F oven for 15 minutes.

 Being a make-ahead recipe makes this a keeper for Christmas celebrations.
 The creamy wine sauce with chunks of chicken and mushrooms is the perfect savory filling for a festive appetizer.

-I poach the chicken breasts in wine and chicken stock .
+I poach the chicken breasts in wine and chicken broth or stock .
 A mild, wine flavor infuses the chicken during the simmering process.

 Add the minced garlic glove and stir together for about 30 seconds.

 You can substitute a different fresh herb if you wish.
 Alternatives include tarragon, sage or dill.

 Add the wine and turn up the heat to bring it to a simmer.
 Lower the heat and continue to simmer for 2 to 3 minutes, stirring occasionally.

 Enjoy the aroma of fresh thyme and wine floating through the air.
 The wine volume should reduce by half.